mzipay/Aglyph/doc/source/cookbook-understanding.rst

 =================================================================================

-The single Aglyph distribution and API is 100% compatible across Python language versions 2.7 - 3.4 (excluding 3.0) and the implementations listed
+The single Aglyph distribution and API is 100% compatible across Python language versions 2.7 and 3.3+, and the implementations listed below:
-below:

 * `CPython <http://www.python.org/>`_
 * `PyPy <http://pypy.org/>`_